hackclub/some-assembly-required/code/6502/README.md

 </p>
 <br />

    Note: If it doesn't open the VICE Emulator but you don't see any errors in the terminal, open the build/main.prg (the binary executable) file directly with VICE.
 [On Mac](https://cloud-411nkqhe8-hack-club-bot.vercel.app/0screenshot_2022-06-03_at_6.38.19_pm.png), you can do this by opening the file in terminal and right click to select open with > x64sc.
-(TODO ✅: add how someone would do this in windows)

    On Errors: If you see a `failed to launch (exit code: 126)` in the terminal, you might have missed `/Contents/MacOS/x64sc` and if you see `failed to launch (exit code: 127)` in the terminal, you're not pointing to the correct file location where your VICE Emulator is.